Breakdown55/Train-Station/README.md

 # Train-Station
-A tool for producing .h5 and .keras AI models for image classification from up to 6 classes
+A tool for producing .h5 and .keras AI models for image classification for up to 6 classes.
+Epochs and Batch Size are customizable.
+Each class must be in the form of folders with images inside.

 # Download Executable